mohammad09010/CMPN202-Operating-Systems-Journal/week2.md

 # Week 2: Security Planning and Testing Methodology

 ## 1. Introduction
-Phase 2 focuses on designing a security baseline and defining a consistent methodology for performance analysis.
-This planning ensures that the implementation phase and testing phase are conducted systematically.
-The goal is to secure the headless server against common network threats while establishing an observability framework to measure the trade-offs between security overhead and system performance.
+Phase​‍​‌‍​‍‌ 2 is mainly about creating a security baseline and outlining a uniform approach for performance analysis.
+Such planning stages confirm that the implementation and testing stages are not only orderly but also systematic.
+The objective is to fortify the headless server against typical network attacks and, at the same time, put in place a monitoring system to quantify the security overhead vs. system performance..

 ## 2. Threat Model
-To secure the system effectively, I have identified three specific threats relevant to a networked Linux server.
-This model prioritizes risks based on the **Dual-System** architecture where **SSH** is the primary attack surface.
+In order to secure the system in the best possible way, I came up with three different kinds of threats that could be the source of trouble for a networked Linux server.
+This model is organizing the risks around the **Dual-System** architecture where **SSH** is considered the main attack ​‍​‌‍​‍‌surface..

 | Threat ID | Threat Description | Potential Impact | Mitigation Strategy |
 | :--- | :--- | :--- | :--- |